 We human beings find it hard to leave surfaces alone.
 Over the centuries, we have painted, stitched, incised, etched, built, shaved and carved marks onto every kind of surface: our bodies, our textiles and building materials, the objects we manufacture, the earth itself, and our own skin.
 What is this mark-making urge?
 Is it terrotorial or a sign of ownership?
 A way of proving that we exist?
 A kind of protest?
 Or a compulsion, something that we, with our tool-holding hands, simply can't help doing?
 But marks can also be accidental or incidental, a by-product of another activity - a skid mark on a road, a graze on a knee, a blood stain, or an ink blot - without significance unless someone contructs or deduces a meaning.

-On the Surface at The Parlour in London in December 2008 and Surface! at the Oxfordshire Museum, Woodstock in April 2009 form a two-part exploration of the covering, uncovering and discovering of marks on surfaces.
-The two exhibitions will show different work by the participating artists.
+On the Surface at The Parlour in London in December 2008 and Surface! at the Oxfordshire Museum, Woodstock in April 2009 formed a two-part exploration of the covering, uncovering and discovering of marks on surfaces.
+The two exhibitions showed different work by the participating artists.

-The artists are Jacqueline Ashmore, Tânia Bandeira Duarte, Alex Dewart, Alan Franklin, Frances Anne Greenough, Estelle Holland, Patrick Jeffs, Philip Lee, Lis Mann, Cally Trench, and Imogen Welch.
-The exhibitions are curated by Cally Trench.
+The artists were Jacqueline Ashmore, Tânia Bandeira Duarte, Alex Dewart, Alan Franklin, Frances Anne Greenough, Estelle Holland, Patrick Jeffs, Philip Lee, Lis Mann, Cally Trench, and Imogen Welch.
+The exhibitions were curated by Cally Trench.